icune/betsson/README.md

 # Betsson Group: Movies Application
-**Version: 1.1**
+**Version: 1.2**
 ## Scenario:

 You have a great idea for a new movies collection application.
-Your new site will be based on angular application which it will contains the below features:
+Your new site will be based on angular application which it will contain the below features:

 ### Application should contain the below features: